ankush24-7/CodeAnt/README.md

+# Codeant Assignment

+## Live Demo

+You can view the live demo of this project hosted on Netlify at the following link: [Live Demo - Codeant Assignment](https://codeant-assignment.netlify.app/)

-# Codeant Assignment - Local Development Setup
+# Local Development Setup

-This README will guide you through the process of setting up and running the **Codeant Assignment** project locally on your machine.
+Follow the given process of setting up and running the **Codeant Assignment** project locally on your machine.

 ## Prerequisites